Azure/container-service-for-azure-china/aks/README.md

 Azure Kubernetes Service is in **Private Preview**, this page provides best practices about how to use AKS on Azure China cloud.
  - Contact AKS China Team: [akscn@microsoft.com](mailto:akscn@microsoft.com)

+## Limitations of current AKS Private Preview on Azure China
+ - only `chinaeast2` region is supported
+ - AKS set up wizard is not available on azure portal, only azure cli command line is supported
+ - AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page

 ## 1. How to create AKS on Azure China
 Currently AKS on Azure China could only be created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only supports `chinaeast2` region
  - How to use [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on Azure China